 - Ordinary teasing

-- o Horseplay
+- Horseplay

-- o Argument
+- Argument

 - Peer Conflict The expression of ideas or beliefs that are not lewd, profane, or intended to intimidate or harass another.

 CERTIFICATES

 A certificate shall be awarded to each student who successfully completes all of the requirements for a program and passes each semester as certified by the instructor.